rune/rune/README.md

 You can use `Rune.deterministicRandom()` instead of `Math.random()` in your map generation code to ensure all players play the same map.
 The `Rune.deterministicRandom()` function returns a value between 0 and 1 similar to `Math.random()`.

 You should only use `Rune.deterministicRandom()` for your map generation and not as a generic replacement for `Math.random()`.
 This is because each call to `Rune.deterministicRandom()` will iterate through the random values.
 Any unintentional calls to `Rune.deterministicRandom()` would therefore break the deterministic randomness.

-## Example Game
-Take a look at our [example game](https://github.com/rune/rune-games-sdk/blob/staging/examples/bunny-twirl/index.js) for inspiration or dive into the [source code](https://github.com/rune/rune-games-sdk/blob/staging/src/index.ts).

-## Submission

-When your game is ready, please zip it as a folder containing `index.html` as the entry point of the game.
-The folder should contain all resources that are used by the game (css, js, images, soundtracks, helper libs, etc).
-In other words, please make sure that the game does not fetch any external resources from the Internet except for Rune Games SDK.

-## Debugging

-Use the [Rune CLI](https://github.com/rune/rune-games-cli) to test your game's integration with the SDK.

 ## Audio